greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/developer-onboarding_1_1.md

 ---
-title: "Developer Onboarding"
+title: Developer Onboarding
-description: "Awesome!
+description: Awesome!
 You're about to become a GitLab developer!
-Here you'll find everything you need to start developing."
+Here you'll find everything you need to start developing.
 aliases:
 - /handbook/developer-onboarding/
+weight: 2
+date: '2025-06-12'
+linkTitle: Developer Onboarding
+type: docs
 ---

 Awesome!
 You're about to become a GitLab developer!